wesleybeckner/data_science_foundations/docs/exercises/E5_Writing_Unit_Tests.md

 The only caveat to that, is that many continuous integration services (like [TravisCI](https://travis-ci.com/)) will benchmark you based on the percentage of lines of code you have that are covered by your unit tests (ex: [85% coverage](https://github.com/wesleybeckner/gains)).

-## ✍🏽 L5 Q1 Write a Unit Test
+## ✍🏽 Q1 Write a Unit Test

-Remember our Pokeball discussion in C2?
+Remember our Pokeball discussion in [Python Foundations](https://wesleybeckner.github.io/python_foundations/S4_Object_Oriented_Programming/)?
 We'll return to that here.
 This time writing unit tests for our classes.

 Sometimes when writing unit tests, it can be more complicated than checking the return value of a function.
 Think back on our pokemon example: